sasekmatteo/portfolio_optimizer/README.md

 # Smart Portfolio Optimizer

 A Python-based tool designed to explore how real-world constraints affect portfolio performance, diversification, and risk exposure.
-Using historical data from 20 diversified assets, including stocks, ETFs, crypto, and commodities. the optimizer runs thousands of Monte Carlo simulations to evaluate each portfolio’s **expected return**, **volatility**, and **Sharpe ratio**.
+Using historical data from 20 diversified assets based on 5 years of historical data (2019–2024), including stocks, ETFs, crypto, and commodities, the optimizer runs thousands of Monte Carlo simulations to evaluate each portfolio’s **expected return**, **volatility**, and **Sharpe ratio**.

 The goal was to explore a core question in portfolio management:
 **How do constraints like sector caps or asset limits shape investment outcomes compared to purely performance-driven strategies?**